Hitachi Rail plant could receive incentives worth $11 million from Md.

 Metro’s contract stipulated that its 8000-series cars must be built in the Mid-Atlantic region, which created a coveted opportunity for jurisdictions seeking skilled and increasingly rare manufacturing jobs.
 The company said this week that it worked with multiple counties in Maryland and Virginia, but in the end, the Maryland site was the only space available to fit the needs of the plant.

-The location is expected to become a northeastern hub for the company, which plans to assemble trains, trams, rail cars and other rail vehicles as it expands in a U.S. market that has no major subway car manufacturers.
+The location is expected to become a Northeastern hub for the company, which plans to assemble trains, trams, rail cars and other rail vehicles as it expands in a U.S. market that has no major subway car manufacturers.
 Metro’s contract with Hitachi also includes an option for up to 800 rail cars.

 Maryland learned of Hitachi Rail’s search in January 2021 after a broker for the company contacted the state’s Department of Commerce, said department spokeswoman Karen Glenn Hood.
 The broker didn’t initially disclose the company until discussions progressed, at which point a Hitachi Rail consultant and the state began to discuss possible incentives, Glenn Hood said.